-The Third Tianjian Forum was held in Southwest Jiaotong University on Jan 7-9, 2017
+The Third Tianjian Forum was held at Southwest Jiaotong University between January 7-9, 2017

-The Third Tianjian Forum, held by School of Public Affairs and Law of Southwest Jiaotong University, China, was took place in Chengdu on January 7-9, 2017.
-Professor Yun-han Chu, Director of Asian Barometer Survey, Professor Min-hua Huang, Program Manager of Center for East Asia Democratic Studies, Dr. Mark Weatherall and Dr. Hsin-hsin Pan, Postdoctoral Fellow in our Center were invited to this important annual events.
+The Third Tianjian Forum, held by School of Public Affairs and Law of Southwest Jiaotong University, China, took place in Chengdu between January 7-9, 2017.
+Professor Yun-han Chu, Director of the Asian Barometer Survey, Professor Min-hua Huang, Program Manager of Center for East Asia Democratic Studies, Dr. Mark Weatherall and Dr. Hsin-hsin Pan, Postdoctoral Fellows in our Center were invited to this important annual event.

 Professor Fu Hu, Principal Director of Asian Barometer Suvey hosted the Happy Hour Activity

 The Happy Hour activity for scholars from Universities in Taiwan, held by Center for East Asia Democratic Studies, College of Social Sciences at National Taiwan University, took place on December 30, 2016.
 We are honored to invite Professor Fu Hu, Principal Director of Asian Barometer Suvey, to preside the academic reunion of team members in ABS group in Taiwan.